 Dr. Grace Torres-Hodges grew up in New York but calls Pensacola home.
 She graduated from Pensacola Catholic High School and completed her undergraduate studies at Vanderbilt University.
 While pursuing graduate studies in sports medicine at the United States Sports Academy, she was accepted to the New York College of Podiatric Medicine.
 Dr. Torres-Hodges was a FPME scholarship student and recipient of the Peer Award for the Fellow Student who Most Advanced Podiatric Medicine.
 At graduation, she was inducted into Pi Mu Delta and was recognized with the Board of Trustees Award for Excellence in Leadership.
 Dr. Torres-Hodges completed residencies in both podiatric medicine and podiatric surgery at St. Vincent's Medical Center in Jacksonville, Florida.
-This offered a unique opportunity as the only surgical residents at the facility to work with and directly under other surgical specialties including orthopedic, general, vascular, and plastic/reconstructive.
+This offered a unique opportunity as the only surgical residents at the facility to work with and directly train under other surgical specialties including orthopedic, general, vascular, and plastic/reconstructive.
 Dr. Torres-Hodges has integrated that diverse background knowledge base to help her patients understand the relationship of their feet to the rest of the body.
 She specializes in all aspects of podiatry ranging from conservative to surgical treatments.

 Grace Torres-Hodges, DPM, FACFAOM, FAPWCA

 Affiliated with Baptist Hospital, Gulf Breeze Hospital, Sacred Heart Hospital and the Andrews Institute of Orthopedics & Sports Medicine

 Fellow, American College of Foot & Ankle Orthopedics & Medicine

 Fellow, American Professional Wound Care Association

 Member, American College of Foot & Ankle Pediatrics